Setting Up SAML

 Step 1: Create a SAML Identity Provider in AWS IAM

 First, create a SAML IdP in AWS IAM.
 This IdP defines your organization's IdP-to-AWS trust relationship using the metadata document generated by the IdP software in your organization.
-For more information, see Creating and Managing a SAML Identity Provider (AWS Management Console) in the IAM User Guide.
-For information about working with SAML IdPs in AWS GovCloud (US-West), see AWS Identity and Access Management in the AWS GovCloud (US) User Guide.
+For more information, see Creating and Managing a SAML Identity Provider (Amazon Web Services Management Console) in the IAM User Guide.
+For information about working with SAML IdPs in the AWS GovCloud (US) Regions, see AWS Identity and Access Management in the AWS GovCloud (US) User Guide.

 Step 2: Create a SAML 2.0 Federation IAM Role